papasnippy/react-bolivianite-grid/src-docs/src/articles/api/grid.md

 # Grid component

-Grid is a low level React component that provides ability to show and position table data.
+Grid is a low level React component that provides ability to show and position tabular data.
 It doesn't implement full Excel-like spreadsheet features, but provides some api.

-Core feature of this component is to virtualize table data, show it and it's related headers.
+Core feature of this component is to virtualize tabular data, show it and it's related headers.
-Component contains some keyboard shortcuts for navigating, editing and copy-pasting cells.
+Component contains some keyboard shortcuts for navigating, editing and copy-pasting.
 However, component do not copy-paste data itself, but provides api for that.

-Component does not contain any theme but implements position-only inline styles.
+Component does not contain any theme but implements positioning inline styles.
-You can provide your custom css classnames and inline styles for every component of the Grid.
+You can provide your custom css class names and inline styles for every component of the Grid.

 Component by default has `width: 100%, height: 100%` style, so you can put Grid inside fixed size component or provide class name or css style.

-Grid does not support infinity scrolling.
-At least for now.
+Grid autosizes itself.

 ## Prop types
 | Property name | Type | Required? | Description |